 Andersen prefers the conspiracy theory that major environmental advocacy groups are all in the pocket of the meat business.
 Implicit in this theory is that politicians are too corrupt to fix that problem, and that scientists have also covered up the truth.
 Doug Boucher, who reviewed the film for the Union of Concerned Scientists in 2016, pointed out that Andersen’s overall figure—51% of global greenhouse gases being caused by animal agriculture—is indeed not a product of peer-reviewed science, but of an unreviewed 2009 synthesis.
 The real figure is roughly 15%, with a reasonable choice of time scales for methane.

 Crucially, Andersen never substantiates his accusations, which is irresponsible to the point of serious harm.
 He also never points out what environmental organizations actually do, which of course includes campaigns against excesses in animal husbandry, against the deforestation of the Amazon for farming, and so on.

 As of 2021, the publisher’s IMDb blurb begins “Follow the shocking, yet humorous, journey”.
 That’s what the movie is.
 Although Andersen himself is notably humourless, the production is sold as entertainment.
 As Andersen says in his closing remarks, “Ecologically, it just feels better”, ignoring that ecology is a science.
+For something more conspiratorial and pseudoscientific, prefer Farmageddon (2011).
 For something less speculative and more observational, prefer Our Daily Bread (2005).

 ‣ Seaspiracy (2021)